mssalnikov/circleci-docs/jekyll/_cci2/node-orb.md

 In the example config above, we used an executor that was provided by the Node orb.
 This executor is a Node.js Docker image that includes Node.js pre-installed.
-The Node orb makes installing Node.js in an environment that doesn't already have it very easier.
+The Node orb makes installing Node.js in an environment that doesn't already have it very easy.

 For example, let's say we had a Go project that also needs Node.js installed.
 We can use the Go (Golang) Docker image and use the Node orb in order to install Node.js in that image.